Image courtesy of Shutterstock

 The burial mound is located in the green Nacoochee valley below Yonah Mountain, near the banks of the Chattahoochee River.
 Besides being called the Romeo and Juliet Indian Mound, it is also referred to as the Nacoochee Mound.
 This name was given on behalf of Nacoochee, the chief's daughter.

-Today, when you travel to the mound you will see a beautiful, intricacy detailed gazebo resting on top, which was built there in 1890.
-To build it, Captain Nichols who then owned the site, had to remove the first 2 feet of the mound, reducing it's height to approximately 14 feet.
+Today, when you travel to the mound, you will see a beautiful, intricately detailed gazebo built in 1890 resting on top.
+To craft the gazebo, Captain Nichols who then owned the site, had to remove the first two feet of the mound, reducing its height to approximately 14 feet.

 Since then, the site has been excavated by archaeologists twice; once in 1915 and again in 2004.
 A book called "The Nacoochee Mound in Georgia" was written about the site and published in 1918.
-During the first excavation it is said that 75 human burials were found layered upon each other from different time periods.
-Later, on August 20, 1986 the site was added to the National Register of Historic places.
+During the first excavation, it is said that 75 human burials were found layered upon each other from different periods.
+Later, on August 20, 1986, the site was added to the National Register of Historic Places.

-Today, people from all over the region visit the mound for it's great history and of course, it's legendary love story.
+Today, people from all over the region visit the mound for its great history and of course, the legendary love story.
 To sum it up, one visitor said, "The story was so sad, took lots of pictures, the gazebo on top of the mound was beautiful."
 Per their indirect advice, be sure to bring your camera along when you visit the site.

 How to Get There